 This kit was worn until 1987, though the shorts and socks alternated between green and white.
 The white shirt was brought back in 187, featuring a green trim and worn with green shorts and green or white socks, before green and white stripes were reintroduced in in 1995.

 In 2003, green and white hooped shirts were introduced, and this Yeovil Town shirt design is still worn to this day.
-The current Yeovil Town strip features a green and white hooped shirt, worn with green shorts and white socks.
+The current Yeovil Town strip features a green and white hooped shirt, worn with white shorts and white socks.

 The Yeovil Town stadium is Huish Park.
 Yeovil Town moved into Huish Park in 1990.
 They Yeovil Town stadium capacity currently stands at 9,565, featuring both all seater stands and terraces.